Tree and Lawn FAQs

 2. What's a "Right of Way"?

-A right-of-way (ROW) is a strip of land (Such as a strip of grass between the sidewalk and street) where some of the owner's legal rights have been granted to another, such as a city for preservation or to a utility company for maintenance purposes.
+A right-of-way (ROW) is a strip of land (Such as a strip of grass between the sidewalk and street) where some of the property is deemed use for utilities, future improvements or even preservation of city trees.

 Have a Question About Your Project?
 Ask The Pros Below!